-\textbf{Hessian Approximations}\; Instead of exact Hessians, approximations formulas such as the Broyden-Fletcher–Goldfarb-Shanno-(BFGS) update can be used either to reduce communication and computational complexity.
+\textbf{Hessian Approximations}\; Instead of exact Hessians, approximations such as the Broyden-Fletcher–Goldfarb-Shanno-(BFGS) update can be used either to reduce communication and/or to reduce computational complexity in sensitivity computation.
 The BFGS Hessian is activated by setting the \texttt{Hess} option either to \texttt{BFGS} for standard BFGS or to \texttt{DBFGS} for damped BFGS.
-For details we refer to the book of Nocedal and Wright~\cite{Nocedal2006}.
+For details on BFGS we refer to the book of Nocedal and Wright.\cite{Nocedal2006} \\

-\textbf{Parametric NLP Setup}\; A parametric problem setup is possible in the objective functions $f_i$ and the equality/inequality constraints $g_i/h_i$ via the parameters $p_i$.
-This feature is especially useful in combination with the \texttt{reuse} option which returns the internally constructed \texttt{CasADi} solvers and derivatives.
-If one uses this returned problem formulation in a new \texttt{run\_ALADIN()} run, the problem setup will be skipped which can lead to a substantial speedup.
-In an MPC setting, for example, the parameter $p_i$ models the changing initial condition during the MPC loops.
-Moreover, parametric data problem data might also be useful for large-scale problems where one would like to solve an optimization problem for a wide variety of parameters.
-This feature is accessed by simply adding a parameter cell \texttt{p} to the problem structure \texttt{sProb} and defining the objective/constraints in terms of two inputs, $x_i$ and $p_i$.
-A concrete usage example, also covering the \texttt{reuse} option, for distributed predictive control of two mobile robots can be found in \footnote{\url{https://alexe15.github.io/ALADIN.m/robotEx/}}.
+\textbf{Parametric NLP Setup}\; A parametric problem setup, where the objective functions $f_i$ and the equality/inequality constraints $g_i/h_i$ depend on parameters $p_i$ is possible.
+This feature is useful in combination with the \texttt{reuse} option which returns the internally constructed \texttt{CasADi} solvers and derivatives.
+If one provides a previously constructed NLP as input argument when calling \texttt{run\_ALADIN()}, the problem construction is skipped, which can lead to a substantial speedup.
+In an MPC setting, for example, the parameter $p_i$ models the changing initial condition in the MPC loop.
+Moreover, parametric problem data might be useful for large-scale problems where one would like to solve an optimization problem for a wide range of parameters.
+This feature is activated by adding a parameter cell \texttt{p} to \texttt{sProb} and defining the objective/constraints in terms of two inputs, $x_i$ and $p_i$.
+An example illustrating how to use these features for distributed predictive control of two mobile robots is given in in the code repository.\footnote{\url{https://alexe15.github.io/ALADIN.m/robotEx/}} \\

-\textbf{Parallelization}\; ALADIN-$\alpha$ also supports parallel computing in case the MATLAB parallel computing toolbox is installed.
-Here, we exploit the fact that the local NLPs are independent from each other, i.e. they can be solved in parallel.
-An example for distributed nonlinear estimation with mobile sensor networks can be found under \footnote{\url{https://alexe15.github.io/ALADIN.m/ParallelExample/}}.
-For this example we get a speedup-factor of about two when using four processors in parallel.
-Parallel computing can be activated by setting the \texttt{parfor} option to \texttt{true}.
+\textbf{Parallelization}\; ALADIN-$\alpha$ also supports parallel computing on multiple processors via the MATLAB parallel computing toolbox.
+Here, we exploit the fact that the local NLPs are independent from each other, i.e., they can be solved in parallel.
+An example for distributed nonlinear estimation with mobile sensor networks can be found in \autoref{sec:fusion}.
+Parallel computing can be activated by setting the \texttt{parfor} option to \texttt{true}. \\